-For safety reasons, all shoes in the primary must have back straps that help hold the shoe in place.
-No flip flops or slide sandals are allowed.

-- 1) Faddish extremes - 2) Jewelry not worn in moderation and good taste - 3) Body piercing jewelry.
-Students who choose to have such piercings may wear an invisible spacer during the school day. - 4) Profane, vulgar, lewd, or disrespectful messages on clothes - 5) Hats, head scarves, or sunglasses, headphones, other headgear and rubber bands (boys) in the school building - 6) Hunting or military clothes.
-Visible tattoos - 7) Hair dyes that are not of natural color - 8) Make-up - 9) Clothing meant for sleeping and lounging at home including pajama pants and house-shoes - 10) At the primary, shorts may be worn from the beginning of school through the month of October and once again after Spring Break.
+- 1) Athletic-style sweat pants or athletic shorts.
+(At the intermediate school shorts may be worn from the beginning of school through the month of October and once again after Spring Break.) - 2) For safety reasons, all shoes in the intermediate school must have back straps that help hold the shoe in place.
+No flip flops or slide sandals are allowed. - 3) Faddish extremes - 4) Jewelry not worn in moderation and good taste - 5) Body piercing jewelry.
+Students who choose to have such piercings may wear an invisible spacer during the school day. - 6) Profane, vulgar, lewd, or disrespectful messages on clothes - 7) Hats, head scarves, or sunglasses, headphones, other headgear and haphazard or distracting rubber bands (boys) in the school building - 8) Hunting or military clothes.
+Visible tattoos - 9) Hair dyes that are not of natural color - 10) Make-up - 11) Clothing meant for sleeping and lounging at home including pajama pants and house-shoes